OutSystems/docs-odc/src/eap/reuse-elements.md

 ## Manage libraries

-A library is a collection of artifacts or reusable elements of code that allow you to implement shared functionality across applications.
-Apps that consume library elements are locked to a specific library version.
-When the library is updated in Dev, updates to consumer apps occur based on the type of change and the type of dependency.
+A Library is a collection of artifacts or reusable elements of code that allow you to implement shared functionality across applications.
+Apps that consume Library elements are locked to a specific Library version.
+When the Library is updated in Dev, updates to consumer apps occur based on the type of change and the type of dependency.
 When “breaking” changes (changes that break a consumer app) occur, the newest library version gets applied automatically to consumer apps in the Dev stage.
 Apps in other stages (QA or Prod) are not updated automatically, nor are they impacted by changes made to the version in Dev.

 ## Expose a Server Action in an app